Mount-Huaguo/MonkeyKing/README.md

 #### 4.1 Why called MonkeyKing？

-We can quickly implement a sample script in internet browser by [Tampermonkey](https://www.tampermonkey.net) plugin.
+We can quickly implement a simple script in internet browser by [Tampermonkey](https://www.tampermonkey.net) plugin.
 The inspiration for developing this plug-in came from it, so a similar name was given.
 MonkeyKing is also a character in Chinese mythology.